 Traditional archery accessories fall into several categories.
 The two main categories we'll cover today are accessories for your bow, and accessories for your bowstring.
 Accessories for your bow include: bow grip materials, arrow rests & plates, arrow holders, bow tip protectors, string keepers, vibration dampeners, bow stringers, and camo bow socks.

-For the bowstring it's: bowstring silencers, brush buttons, string wax, and a unique little tool called the string separator.
+For the bow string it's: string silencers, brush buttons, string wax, and a unique little tool called the string separator.

-Next in line is the adhesive-backed leather grip.
-This one appeals more to the "classic-traditionalist" but its versatility makes it popular with all archers.
+Next in line is the adhesive-backed leather bow wraps.
+This one appeals more to the classic-traditionalist but its versatility makes it popular with all archers.
 Not only can you use this item as a bow grip material, but you can use the scrap for arrow rests and plates.
-To install the adhesive-backed grip, first measure your bow grip to determine what height and width is needed, then "cut-peel-and-stick".
-Tip:A good tip for trimming the seam neatly is to wrap the grip around the handle and overlap the bottom and top layers.
-Then, cut through both layers at the same time with a utility knife.)
+To install the adhesive-backed grip, start by the bow shelf and slowly wrap the leather bow wrap around your bow grip leaving about 1/2 an inch showing of the wrap as you go down.
+You can trim to fit your grip, so no need to use all of it if you do not need it.

 The selection of arrow rests and arrow plates is vast.